rayning0/ctci/README.md

 To join our [Slack CTCI study group](https://linkedin-jr-engineers.slack.com), **give me your email, [install Zoom](https://zoom.us/download), and create a [Zoom account](https://zoom.us/signup).
 Join Slack after I invite you by email.** Then I'll add you to our private Slack channel.

-**We meet 11 am-1 pm PST on Zoom each Sunday.
-Please pay me $1 before each meeting**, on Venmo (https://venmo.com/Raymond-Gan-1) or PayPal (rayning@yahoo.com, use "send to a friend" to avoid a fee).
-I'll add you to the meeting after you've paid.

 ---------------
 See all my **[LeetCode solutions](https://github.com/rayning0/ctci/tree/master/leetcode)**.
 My **[Codility solutions](https://github.com/rayning0/codility)**.